erincatto/box2c/docs/dynamics.md

 because it lets the system cache information to improve performance.

 ### Contact Class
-As mentioned before, the contact class is created and destroyed by Box2D.
+As mentioned before, the contact is created and destroyed by Box2D.
 Contact objects are not created by the user.
-However, you are able to access the contact class and interact with it.
+However, you are able to access the contact and interact with it.

 You can access the raw contact manifold: